Evaluating Uncertainty and Quality of Visual Language Action-enabled Robots: Introduction

 Specifically, the key contributions of this paper can be summarized as follows:

+\begin{itemize} \item We design an uncertainty and quality evaluation framework for VLA-enabled robots, which integrates eight uncertainty and five quality metrics.

-\begin{itemize} \item We propose eight uncertainty and five quality metrics for VLA models.
-To the best of our knowledge, this is the first paper that proposes such metrics in the context of VLA models for robotic manipulation tasks. \item We manually assess the quality of three state-of-the-art VLA models across four tasks.
-To do so, three domain experts manually analyzed and labeled 908 successful test executions from the three VLA models. \item We evaluate the proposed quality and uncertainty metrics by measuring their correlation with the manual annotations.
-The results suggest that some metrics have moderate to high correlation with human judgement, and are therefore useful to be employed in practice. \item We provide a complete replication package~\cite{pvalle_VLA-UQ}, including code, configuration files, and instructions to facilitate reproducibility and further research.
+\item We propose a set of quality evaluation guidelines for human experts to evaluate the quality of VLA-enabled robotic tasks execution. \item We conduct an extensive empirical study with three state-of-the-art VLA models integrated in the robots across four tasks.
+Besides, three domain experts manually analyze and label the quality of 908 successful test executions, and then we evaluate the proposed quality and uncertainty metrics by measuring their correlation with these annotations. \item We provide a complete replication package~\cite{pvalle_VLA-UQ}, including code, configuration files, and instructions to facilitate reproducibility and further research.
 In addition, we provide a Zenodo package~\cite{valle2025vla} including all the results from our experiments.

 \end{itemize}